yasir2000/openwrt-oldwiki-md/OpenVPNHowTo.rst

 proto udp

 # "dev tap" will create an ethernet tunnel.
-# try tap0 if tap isn't working
+# This must be tap0 instead of tap (as previously
+# recommended.
+If only tap is used, a new tap
+# device is created when open openvpn is started
+# that isn't bridged to br0 by the script above.
-dev tap
+dev tap0

 # The keepalive directive causes ping-like